apache/openwhisk-tutorial/README.md

 Development Guide:
 ==================
-This project uses a simplified Django structure, and it builds on Django 1.6.
+This project uses a simplified Django structure, builds on Django 1.6 and uses Python 2.7.

 Setting up the application:
 =================
 1. Clone whisk-tutorial repository to your local machine
 2. Navigate to the whisk-tutorial folder

 Running locally:
 =================
-To run the application locally, execute the following command from the whisk-tutorial directory:
+To run the application locally, execute the following commands from the whisk-tutorial directory:

+`pip install -r requirements.txt`

 `python manage.py runserver localhost:8080`